sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help       Show this help message and exit.
      --mode TEXT      Renaming mode (default: 'MAP') (choices: 'MAP', 'INDEX', 'RANGE').
      --range INT INT  Index range to use when renaming the samples.
                       Applicable only with the 'RANGE' mode.
      --sep TEXT       Delimiter to use for reading the 'names' file (default: '\t').

+   [Example] Using the default 'MAP' mode:
+     $ fuc vcf-rename in.vcf old_new.tsv > out.vcf

+   [Example] Using the 'INDEX' mode:
+     $ fuc vcf-rename in.vcf new_idx.tsv --mode INDEX > out.vcf

+   [Example] Using the 'RANGE' mode:
+     $ fuc vcf-rename in.vcf new_only.tsv --mode RANGE --range 2 5 > out.vcf

 vcf-slice
 =========